 Croatia is a fantastic place for waterfalls, thanks to mountains flush with water and the jagged coastline.
 The waterfalls at Plitvice Lakes National Park is probably one of the most iconic scenes in all of Croatia, and it is truly breathtaking.
 You start from top of the hill and make your way down to see the waterfalls.
 The trail is easy and fairly short, which is a plus.
 It’s also worth checking out the cool cave on the side as it is such a time capsule.

 We spent the rest of the day as well as next morning at one of the many old Roman cities in Croatia – Zadar.
-Like many Roman cities, you can find intricate Roman columns and stonework, road network and of course, a forum for public gathering.
+Like many Roman cities, you can find intricate Roman columns and stonework, ancient road networks and of course, a forum for public gathering.
 The cool thing about Zadar is that many of the ruins are out in the open rather than fenced in, giving you a more intimate and close-up experience.

 Day 3 – Krka National Park